Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Large variety of plans: There are lots of plans available, including Medicare coverage and coverage for students.

 Customer service: Although Health Net offers round-the-clock customer service, the sheer number of people calling in may lead to long wait times.

 Deductibles: Health Net’s low premium rates often mean high deductibles.

-Health Net Company Profile
+Health Net Company Information

 - Company Name:

 - Health Net